warewulf/warewulf-docs/about/architecture.rst

 The Beowulf
 -----------

 The original `Beowulf Cluster <https://en.wikipedia.org/wiki/Beowulf_cluster>`_ was developed in 1996 by Dr. Thomas Sterling and Dr. Donald Becker at NASA.
 The architecture is defined as a group of similar compute worker nodes all connected together using standard commodity equipment on a private network segment.
-The control node is dual-homed (has two network interface cards) with one of these network interface cards attached to the upstream network and the other connected to the same private network which connects the compute worker nodes (as seen in the figure below).
+The control node is dual homed (has two network interface cards) with one of these network interface cards attached to the upstream network and the other connected to the same private network which connects the compute worker nodes (as seen in the figure below).

 .. image:: /images/beowulf_architecture.png